dcomartin/TalkAbstracts/Migrating from Monolith to Event Driven Microservices.md

 ## Abstract

-Are you working in a large monolithic application and are struggling with scaling development and deployment?

-Microservices can be a complelling solution but how do you migrate?
-A big bang rewrite can be a recipe for a disaster.
+Are you working in a monolithic codebase and thinking about moving to a microservices architecture?
+Do you have a large relational database with hundereds of tables?
+The task of migrating to microservices can seem impossible and a big bang rewrite can be a recipe for disaster.

-Attendees will learn how to incrementally refacor a monolithic application to microservice and event driven architecture.
+In this presentation we're going to learn how to incrementally refacor a monolithic application to microservice.
+To start we explore an existing codebase and discover service boundaries.
+From there, we'll use different patterns such as CQRS, Events, Pub+Sub to split our application into autonomous services.